top of page

 Schenectady native Harold G. Veeder developed the South Maywood subdivision in 1924, also located off of State Street in Colonie.
 Veeder routinely promoted his subdivisions as "For Americans Only," as illustrated in the following advertisements for South Maywood:

 The subdivision included 437 lots on Virginia, Maryland, Pennsylvania, Michigan, and Massachusetts Avenues, and Wilbur and Brandy Streets.
-Racial covenants that also forbade "aliens" from purchasing or occupying lots in South Maywood were standard across all H.G.
+Available evidence suggests racial covenants that also forbade "aliens" from purchasing or occupying lots in South Maywood were standard across all H.G.
 Veeder developments as shown in the following excerpt from a 1925 deed:

 Madison Park